makersacademy/chitter-challenge/README.md

 $ rake db:auto_migrate
 $ rspec
 $ rackup -p 4567

 ```

 Open up a browser and go to http://localhost:4567/

+You can also try chitter online at https://chitterrr.herokuapp.com/

 If you have any complaints, please do not feel free to contact the author.